ngbsn/ngbsn.github.io/blogs/spring-boot-local-https.md

 }
 ```
 ## Generate a Root CA certificate and SSL Keystore

-1. This generate a private key for the Custom Root CA
+1. Generate a private key for the Custom Root CA
     ```
     openssl genrsa -des3 -out rootCA.key 4096
     ```